-Humanities Elective (3 hours required, select one class) ENGL ENGL PHIL History/Social Science Electives (9 hours required) Select one class HIST HIST POLS Select one class HIST HIST SOCI ANTH PSYC Social Science Requirement ECON ASU Mid-South Requirement (1 hour required) CSUR Business Core Requirements (24 hours required) 1423Principles of Accounting I.......3 BUSN BUSN BUSN BUSN COMP ECON MATH MATH Recommended Course Sequence The recommended outline assumes that students are unconditionally enrolled at the time of entry and ensures that students will satisfy the college's academic requirements within the specified time frame.
+Business Core Requirements (24 hours required)

+The recommended outline assumes that students are unconditionally enrolled at the time of entry and ensures that students will satisfy the college's academic requirements within the specified time frame.
 Students needing developmental coursework should refer to the guidelines for Conditional Enrollment in Chapter 3.

-Note: Students seeking an Associate of Science who are conditionally admitted must successfully complete ENGL 1113 English Composition I, MATH 1113 College Algebra, and COMP 1113 Computer Fundamentals, with a cumulative 2.0 GPA, within the first thirty (30) hours of college-level enrollment.
+Note: Students seeking an Associate of Science in Business who are conditionally admitted must successfully complete ENGL 1113 English Composition I, MATH 1113 College Algebra, ECON 2213 Macroeconomics, and COMP 1113 Computer Fundamentals, with a cumulative 2.0 GPA, within the first thirty (30) hours of college-level enrollment.
 Students who fail to do so will not be permitted to enroll in additional courses until these requirements are met.
-1st Year, 1st Semester BUSN 1423 Principles of Accounting I3